Guide for Authors

 Title Page

-• Author names and affiliations.
-Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.
-Present the authors' affiliation addresses (where the actual work was done) below the names.
-Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
-Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.
+• Author Names and Affiliations: Clearly present the given name(s) and family name(s) of each author, ensuring accurate spelling.
+Below the names, provide the authors' affiliation addresses (indicating where the actual work was conducted).
+Utilize a lower-case superscript letter immediately after each author's name to denote affiliations, and include the full postal address for each affiliation, along with the country name.
+If available, provide the e-mail address for each author.

 Cover Letter